forwinder15/learndiesels/content/posts/2019-06-16--diesel-mechanics-vs-automotive/index.md

 In case you don’t know, **_book time_** is the expected amount of time you should complete a job.
 This is huge in the car world.
 Most shops ride their guys to have the vehicle out and abide by book time.
 In the case of flat-rate pay, they are paid by that book time.

 Diesel techs don’t deal with a lot of book time.
 There were a select few jobs that I saw the issue of time come up. i.e., brake jobs.
 Most things in diesel are not that straight forward.
 It may take a couple of hours to diagnose an air leak on a truck.
 You may run into an electrical problem that takes a day or two to figure out.
 No pressure!
 Take the time and do it right.
-That’s the mentality of most shops I have worked.
+That’s the mentality of most shops I have worked in.

 **2.Not dealing with the public**